A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Introduction

 The proposed path planning and path-following control framework summarizes and extends our previous work in~\cite{Ljungqvist2016CDC,LjungqvistIV2017,LjungqvistACC2018}.
 Here, the complete system is implemented on a full-scale test vehicle and results from both simulations and real-world experiments are presented to demonstrate its performance.
 To the best of the author's knowledge, this paper presents the first path planning and path-following control framework for a G2T with a car-like tractor that is implemented on a full-scale test vehicle.

 The remainder of the paper is structured as follows.
 In Section~\ref{j1:sec:systemArchitecture}, the responsibility of each module in the path planning and path-following control framework is briefly explained and an overview of related work is provided.
 In Section~\ref{j1:sec:Modeling}, the kinematic vehicle model of the G2T with a car-like tractor and the problem formulations are presented.
-In Section~\ref{j1:sec:MotionPlanner} and~\ref{j1:sec:Controller}, the lattice-based path planner and the path-following controller are explained, respectively.
+The lattice-based path planner is presented in Section~\ref{j1:sec:MotionPlanner} and the hybrid path-following controller in Section~\ref{j1:sec:Controller}.
 In Section~\ref{j1:sec:stateEstimation}, the nonlinear observer that is used for state estimation is presented.
 Implementation details are covered in Section~\ref{j1:sec:implementation} and simulation results as well as results from real-world experiments are presented in Section~\ref{j1:sec:Results}.
-A discussion is provided in Section 9 and the the paper is concluded in Section~\ref{j1:sec:conclusions} by summarizing the contributions and discusses directions for future work.
+The paper is concluded in Section~\ref{j1:sec:conclusions} by summarizing the contributions and discusses directions for future work.